ConnaaaR69/PySeeder/readme.md

 - Generate id (already works, not implemented) so that you don't have to define columns

 ### Sekrit notes
-I know my code is ass but it works
+I know my code isn't great but it works